Home

 Steel Venom

 Launch coasters are always an adrenaline rush.
 Steel Venom didn't disappoint.
-I actually prefer it's rear spike with it's breaks over Wicked Twister's twisting spike.
+I actually prefer it's rear spike with it's brakes over Wicked Twister's twisting spike.
 I'm sorry to see it go.

 Thunderhawk Thunderhawk